dsccommunity/SqlServerDsc/README.md

 No description.

-**This resource is deprecated.** The functionality of this resource has been replaced with * [**xSQLServerAlwaysOnAvailabilityGroupReplica**](#xsqlserveralwaysonavailabilitygroupreplica).
-Please do not use this resource for new development efforts.
+**This resource is deprecated.** The functionality of this resource has been replaced with [**xSQLServerAlwaysOnAvailabilityGroupReplica**](#xsqlserveralwaysonavailabilitygroupreplica).
+Please do not use this resource for new deployment or development efforts.

 #### Requirements